Abban-Fahim/b38ro-project/README.md

 - what and how was theoretical material used for developing our simulation
 - what's good bout our simulation and any real applications
 - data, graphs, numbers, results etc about or simulations

+Our tasks and project outline:

+- streamlining ROS and version control to work on the software
+- research... lots of it, including but not limited to
+  - python programming w/ numpy, ROS 2 and OOP
+  - FK and IK libraries compatible with python
+  - tools to easily for plotting and visualising stuff
+  - computer vision for our game application (openCV, aruco markers)
+- develop generic classes that fulfil the required tasks **(highest priority)**
+- develop on our game solution
+- plan and develop our integration with the real kinova gen3 lite